 It took a moment for Rocky to let it sink in.
 Then the smile left Rooker's face.
 Later, he had to advise the judge of what happened.
 The judge was furious.

 "You realize we have to release that whole panel and call in another 30 people for the jury!"

-Continuing ... this reminded the judge of the time in closing argument you spilled cocaine all over the jurors right in the courtroom!
+Continuing ... this reminded the judge of the time that Rocky, while giving his closing argument in a drug possession case, accidentally spilled the evidence - cocaine - all over the jurors right in the courtroom!

 Rooker: You still remember that, judge?

 Back in his office, Rooker took a brief "power nap" at his desk.
 He began to dream about being in trial again.

 Rooker: So, you admit it was hunky, yet still insist it was not dory, as well?